dftfeDevelopers/dft-efe/test/REFRAME.md

 [back to top](#contents)

 ## Config <a name="config"></a>
-While there are multiple ways to set the configuration file, we stick to the command in [How to run](#howtorun): define a big variable in a python file called `mysettings.py` and stored in `${PROJECT_HOME}/test/config`.
+While there are multiple ways to set the configuration file, stick to the command in [How to run](#howtorun) and define a big list named `site_configuration` in a python file called `mysettings.py` in `${PROJECT_HOME}/test/config`.
 In this instruction, useful features for testing DFT-EFE is introduced.
 A more elaborative tutorial can be found [here](https://reframe-hpc.readthedocs.io/en/stable/configure.html?highlight=site_configuration#) and a verbose explanation to variable config files can be found [here](https://reframe-hpc.readthedocs.io/en/stable/config_reference.html).

-The big variable storing the configuration information is split into three parts:
+For our purpose, the `site_configuration` list should contain the following three parts:
 + [`systems`](#systems):
 + [`environments`](#environments):
 + [`logging`](#logging):